kdbanman/macros/doc/gameroom.md

 - Player/client ID for each client of the gameroom associated with the `player` parameter of the `doCommand` function.
 - **Must** not be modified ever.
-    - XXX might be better closure protected and exposed by getter?
+    - XXX might be better closure protected exposed as getter?
     - XXX maximize protection by having the server append player ids to packets?

 ```